RanadeepPolavarapu/rails-boilerplate/README.md

 NOTE: Ruby installation takes a couple minutes.
 It is not as quick as Golang and Node.js so be patient.

+To upgrade RVM itself do:

+	rvm get stable
+	rvm cleanup all

 Step 4 - Install Rails
 -----------------------
 Install Ruby on Rails with no Ruby Documentation (`rdoc`) or Ruby Interactive (`ri`):